cedricwalter/cedricwalter.github.io/_posts/2005-08-10-build-your-business-with-open-source.md

 ---

 Infoworld has an interesting[ special report online](http://www.infoworld.com/reports/32SRoss.html):
-<span style="font-style: italic;">Think high-priced commercial software is your only option?
+Think high-priced commercial software is your only option?
 Don’t be so sure.
 Free alternatives are available in a wide range of enterprise software categories, including some that may surprise you.
 <meta content="text/html; charset=UTF-8" http-equiv="Content-Type"></meta> <meta content="Kate, the KDE Advanced Text Editor" name="Generator"></meta>

 - A buyer’s guide to open source